Hiring Discrimination and the Task Content of Jobs: Evidence from a Large-Scale Resume Audit: Theoretical Framework

+\item Routine tasks increase objective precision.
+Standardized procedures and clear performance benchmarks make objective assessments easier to design. \(P_j\) is therefore increasing in routine task intensity (\(r_j\)).\footnote{Mentions of objective screening instruments in the advertisement text (pre-employment tests and assessments, certifications and licenses, background checks, and GPA requirements) rise with routine cognitive intensity, net of ad length.
+Management advertisements mention these instruments less often than the other three major occupation groups.
+See Appendix Table \ref{table:screening-instruments}.} \end{itemize}

 Management roles, for example, tend to have high subjective noise because they demand analytical and interpersonal skills that are hard to evaluate from a r\'{e}sum\'{e}.
-Routine office and administrative jobs tend to have high objective precision because performance criteria are well defined.
-Appendix \ref{appendix:functional_forms} provides a linear parameterization.
+Routine office and administrative jobs tend to have high objective precision because performance criteria are well defined.\footnote{Routine jobs may also be jobs in which new hires are trained to standard quickly, which could lower the cost of a screening error independently of evaluation precision.
+The horse race in Section \ref{section:mechanism} conditions on the O*NET job zone, which encodes the preparation a job requires, including on-the-job training.
+The discretion contrast is slightly larger with the quality controls included (Appendix Table \ref{table:complexity-horserace}).} Appendix \ref{appendix:functional_forms} parameterizes these two task--noise relationships linearly.
 The results rely only on the sign conditions above.